“The world’s most comprehensive agroecological

-The Regrarians Platform also includes insights from some international ecological designers and decision-making systems.
-These include the work of Allan Savory of the Savory Institute and the Holistic Management movement (especially Kirk Gadzia and the late Bruce Ward); David Holmgren, the late Bill Mollison and others in the Permaculture Design movement (especially the late Toby Hemenway); as well as John and Nancy Jack Todd, Sim Van der Ryn, Dr. Vandana Shiva, Art Ludwig, Joel Salatin, Jaime Elizondo Braun, Johann Zeitsman, Ethan Roland and Gregory Landua among many others.
+As a meta-methodology, the Regrarians Platform also includes insights from agroecological and ecological designers and decision-making systems.
+These include the work of Allan Savory of the Savory Institute and the Holistic Management® movement (especially Kirk Gadzia, Graeme Hand & the late Bruce Ward); David Holmgren, the late Bill Mollison and others in the Permaculture Design movement (especially Rowe Morrow and the late Toby Hemenway); as well as John and Nancy Jack Todd, Sim Van der Ryn, Dr. Vandana Shiva, Art Ludwig, Joel Salatin, Paul Stamets, the late Lynn Margulis, Abe Collins, Jaime Elizondo Braun, Johann Zeitsman, Ethan Roland and Gregory Landua among many others.

-All Regrarians Ltd. consultation and training follows the Regrarians Platform of:
+All Regrarians Ltd. extension and outreach follows the Regrarians Platform of:

 - Climate – developing the ‘rules of engagement’ of the human ‘climate’ of those involved in a project, whilst generating an understanding of the activities the biospheric climate allows us to do.
 Key aspects of our analysis are: core ethics, ‘Holistic Context’ formation and decision-making.